 The Celebrations of John Ruskin About to Kick Off

 John Ruskin‘s multifaceted practice was based on the intersection of nature, art, and society.
-One of the most important 19th-century intellectuals in Britain, he was more than an art critic and an artist; his interests included education, botany, geology, and perhaps most importantly – social justice and political economy.
+One of the most important 19th-century intellectuals in Britain was more than an art critic and an artist; his interests included education, botany, geology, and perhaps most importantly – social justice and political economy.
 Ruskin’s rich bibliography encompasses a number of novels, essays, poetry and lectures, travel guides and manuals, etc. However, in order to primarily understand his socially charged position, it is necessary to start from the context of the times during which he worked and lived.

 The 19th century in the United Kingdom is often referred to as the Victorian era, per the rule of Queen Victoria.
 It was colored by extensive colonialism, Darwinism, and class division.
 While often described as a romantic period (presented by some writers and painters), the reality was rather grim for the majority of the non-privileged people living in urban environments.
 Namely, the Industrial revolution brought entirely new lifestyles and caused cities to become overpopulated, transformed in factories while living conditions were extremely poor.

 Apart from his engagement with the arts, in the late 1850s, John Ruskin became increasingly interested in social issues.
-To be more precise, the thinker was very critical of industrial capitalism; he saw the division of labor as an oppressive and dehumanizing mechanism and argued that the political economy entirely excluded broader social ties which connect communities together, he proposed socially responsible ideas of common goods and social justice.
+To be more precise, the thinker was very critical of industrial capitalism; he saw the division of labor as an oppressive and dehumanizing mechanism and argued that the political economy entirely excluded broader social ties which connect communities together, so he proposed socially responsible ideas of common goods and social justice.

 This year, the United Kingdom celebrates the 200th anniversary of the birth of John Ruskin, with some of the major institutions in the country releasing extensive programs such as exhibitions, lectures, and conferences.